sheetaljgowda/Star_wars_data/sql_to_build_dashboard.md

 FILE_FORMAT = (TYPE = CSV, FIELD_DELIMITER = ',',SKIP_HEADER = 1)
 ON_ERROR = 'CONTINUE';

---This query calculates the number of "very favorable" ratings for each Star Wars character based on responses from a survey.
+--Execute the below query and add it to the dashboard --This query calculates the number of "very favorable" ratings for each Star Wars character based on responses from a survey.
--- Represented as bar chart in dashboard
+-- Create it as bar chart in dashboard and give it a title as  "Most Favorite Character"
---Title: Most Favorite Character

 SELECT
   character_name,